adamgotterer/manager-README/README.md

 My preference is that we have our 1:1 in person, if possible.
 So, if you aren't in the office please reschedule it for an open slot on my calendar when you will be back in the office.

-## 15Fives
+## Lattice
-You will receive an invite to 15Five, a platform we use company wide for managing feedback, reviews, and status updates.
-Please complete your 15Five each week on time.
+You will receive an invite to Lattice, a platform we use company wide for managing feedback, reviews, and status updates.
+Please complete your Lattice each week on time.
 I prefer my direct reports to submit it at least a day before our 1:1 so that I have time to review it.
 It will ask you a few questions about what you are working on this week and last, if you have blockers, and a few other questions that are helpful for me.

 ## Feedback
 I believe in timely feedback.
 I won't always wait until our 1:1 to deliver it.
 I'm pretty blunt and don't shy away from a difficult conversation.
 I hope that you'll be comfortable giving feedback to me as well.
 I want to know when I make a mistake or screw up.
 Tell me so that I can learn from it and not do it again.